Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 If you're interested in how this piece is arranged in terms of the key and chords, read on.
 Otherwise, go and play the duet.

-The key is C major with a slight and very brief hinting at G major in bar 11.
+- Key: The key is C major with a slight and very brief hinting at G major in bar 11.

 More Guitar Pieces

-For some more easy classical guitar or fingerstyle pieces, have a look at some more of my Hubs in a similar format to this one.
+For some more easy classical guitar or fingerstyle pieces, have a look at some more of my articles in a similar format to this one.
 They include basic to intermediate level classical pieces and folk fingerstyle guitar arrangements.
 All have standard notation, guitar tab, an audio track and playing tips.

 The music is composed by Joseph Küffner (1776–1856) and is in the Public Domain.